UVADS/data_engineering/syllabus.md

 ### Class Management
 Email / Communication
 - Email is the best way to get in touch with the instructor
-- Please be sure to include the following in your email subject line: “DS 2001” when sending email to any of the course staff: professor and TAs.

 **Office Hours**
 - Office hours will be held through Zoom.
-- If you cannot make it to my office hours we can arrange a mutually agreeable appointment time.
+- If you cannot make it to office hours, the instructor can arrange a mutually agreeable appointment time.

-**Homework Assignments**
+**Lab Assignments**
-- There will be several homework assignments given throughout the semester.
-Specific grading criteria will be provided with each homework assignment.
-(See Collab for all homework details.)
+- There will be several lab assignments given throughout the semester.
+Specific grading criteria will be provided with each assignment.
-- You are encouraged to first try to complete the homework by yourself.
+- You are encouraged to first try to complete the lab by yourself.
 If you work with others, be sure you understand all of the work, and that your final submission is your own work.
-- Unless stated otherwise, please type your homework assignments and submit through Collab in the requested format
+- Unless stated otherwise, please type your lab assignments and submit through Collab in the requested format
-- When submitting homework assignments, don’t forget to write the assignment title, your name, your UVa computing ID, and date at the top of each assignment.
+- When submitting lab assignments, don’t forget to write the assignment title, your name, your UVa computing ID, and date at the top of each assignment.
 - In submission file, please include your initials in the filename.
+- **IMPORTANT: Make sure you are submitting the correct file.
+Incorrect files are subject to the lateness policy below.**
-- No homework assignments will be dropped.
+- No lab assignments will be dropped.
-- Check Collab for due dates

-**Homework Assignment Lateness Policy**
+**Lab Assignment Lateness Policy**
-- Please submit HW assignments on time
+- Please submit assignments on time
 - If an issue will prompt late submission, email the TA in advance to explain the situation
-- If the HW is submitted late and it is not an excused lateness, 10% of the assignment total points will be deducted per day it is late
+- If the lab is submitted late and it is not an excused lateness, 10% of the assignment total points will be deducted per day it is late
 - After 5 days of unexcused lateness, it will not be accepted

 **Quizzes**
 - There will be several quizzes throughout the semester that will assess your knowledge of the various topics
-- Quizzes are based on the Jupter Notebooks and R code files
+- Quizzes are based on readings and course content
 - All quizzes are mandatory for all students to take
 - **The quizzes should be done “closed book:”** please refrain from consulting any resources including notes, books, the web, devices, or other external media
 - If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements in advance with the instructor.
 (At least one week in advance if possible, or as soon as you are able if an unforeseen event occurs preventing you from taking the quiz.)

-**Semester Project**
-- Information about the project is provided on Collab.
-- Project submission (write-up, code, etc.) is due in the final week of the course (see Important Dates near top of Syllabus).
-See Collab for submission details.
-- Project presentations will be during the final meeting of the semester.
-- If you know in advance that you will be absent for the project presentations, you must make arrangements in advance with the instructor.
-(At least one week in advance if possible.
-Or as soon as you are able if an unforeseen event occurs preventing you from presenting your final project.)
+-
 ### Spirit of the Course
-Students must attend live sessions and complete the final project as a team.
-For the programming assignments and quizzes, you must submit your own work.
+Students must attend live sessions.
+For the lab assignments and quizzes, you must submit your own work.

 ### Electronic Submission of Assignments
 All assignments must be submitted electronically through Collab by the specified due dates and times.
 It is crucial to complete all assigned work—failure to do so will likely result in failing the class.